AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/define-cust-churn.md

 ---
 title: Defining commerce churn
 description: Learn how to set up a dashboard that will help you define churn for your transactional customers.
+exl-id: fea8f7e9-c84c-4d49-a657-8b75140c113a
 ---
 # Transactional Churn